aleksandersotnikov/aleksandersotnikov/README.md

-For communication - write here.
+For communication - create new issue.
+Thanks!